CONGRESS HIGHLIGHTS

 SUMMARY

-The 2023 annual ASCO meeting offered once more remarkable presentations about the last trial updates in renal cell, bladder, testicular and prostate cancer.
-This article will give an overview of the key highlights presented during this meeting in this setting.
+The 2024 annual ASCO meeting offered remarkable presentations about the lastest trial updates in renal cell, bladder, testicular and prostate cancer.
+This article will give an overview of the key highlights in genitourinary cancers presented at ASCO 2024.

 Read more